Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at

 I think this is a great product because the ingredients are from natural food sources and also features a variety of added nutrients which complement it.

 The product also has a large number of reviews and most of them are quite positive.

-Serving size: 1 scoop is approximately 39 grams and has 150 K/cal
+Serving size: 1 scoop is approximately 39 grams, providing 150 Calories.

 Protein: 20 grams (pea, hemp, savi seed, and flaxseed).

-Vitamins – Vitamin A, Vitamin C, Vitamin D, Vitamin E, Vitamin K, Vitamin B12 & B6, Pantothenic acid, Thiamin, Niacin, Folate, Biotin, Riboflavin
+Micronutrients – Vitamin A, Vitamin C, Vitamin D, Vitamin E, Vitamin K, Vitamin B12 & B6, Pantothenic acid, Thiamin, Niacin, Folate, Biotin, Riboflavin, Calcium, Iron, Magnesium, Phosphorus.

 Probiotics – 2 Billion Bacillus Coagulans.